dgroch/blog/_posts/2026-03-15-hello-world.md

 ---
 layout: post
-title: "Hello, World!"
+title: "Most AI systems don’t think.
+They perform."
 date: 2026-03-15
 description: "Why this blog exists, and what I mean by ‘genuinely intelligent systems.’"
 ---

-Most AI systems don’t think.
-They perform.

 That’s not a criticism — it’s a description.
 The current generation of large language models, agents, and autonomous systems are extraordinarily capable task runners.
 They pattern-match, they plan, they execute.
 Some of them do it well enough that the difference between *performing intelligence* and *being intelligent* feels academic.